Last Updated on July 6, 2021 by Oddmund Groette

 The Chaikin Oscillator was developed by Marc Chaikin in the 1980s.
 It’s not widely used nor well-known, perhaps for good reasons (we didn’t manage to see much benefits in any of the quantified tests we did).

 In this article, we briefly explain what the indicator is, how it’s calculated, and if it can serve any purpose in your trading.
-Unfortunately, we found the indicator not useful in the ten tests we performed.
+Unfortunately, we found the indicator not useful in the ten trading strategies we tested.

 What is the Chaikin Oscillator?